matsmart/vercel-nextjs-crash/README.md

 4. Configure the project to use root directory "app", framework preset "nextjs".
 Overwrite "build command" to "(:)" and "install command" to "(:)" (without the quotes)
 5. Setup github secrets `VERCEL_TOKEN` with a token scoped for your account, `VERCEL_PROJECT_ID` with the newly created project id and `VERCEL_ORD_ID` with your organization id
 6. Create a PR towards main with an arbitrary change or push an empty commit to main
-7. Open the preview url and notice that it crashes.
+7. Open the preview url from the github action CI and notice that it crashes.